pik3d/19en/README.md

 The surface can be displayed in two ways: "Smooth" and "bar-View" - a set of vertical bars.
 You can switch the view by pressing &lt;F4> at any time.

-Version 21 and later includes tool: b3d -"Body-3D" for 3D-display of bodies defined by quadrilateral faces (up to 10,000 faces).
+Command: __b3d__ -"Body-3D" support 3D-display of bodies defined by
+quadrilateral faces (up to 10,000 faces).
 You can control Opacity of body/surface.
 2D/3D - Points| Lines| Body can be added to the 3D-scene.

-Starting from version 20 data processing is extended by __Eigen/Singular Values Decomposition__ of Matrix and Regression analyses based on <a href='https://archive.apache.org/dist/commons/math/binaries/commons-math3-3.6.1-bin.zip'>"The Apache Commons Mathematics Library 3.61"</a>.
+Data processing supports __Eigen/Singular Values Decomposition__ of Matrix and Regression analyses based on <a href='https://archive.apache.org/dist/commons/math/binaries/commons-math3-3.6.1-bin.zip'>"The Apache Commons Mathematics Library 3.61"</a>.

 The framework has simple but effective 2D-graphics tools for displaying